MrDerpySour/FEL/README.md

 * Event grouping
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Grouping events together under a name, probably with a `#group "name"` and `#endgroup` directive.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Maybe nest the current std::unordered_map into another std::unordered_map with std::string name as the key.

+* Multiline events
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of putting an end marker, there will be some kind of nextline marker.

 ## Contact
 If you have any other suggestions or question, feel free to contact me.